QuentinRa/blog.quentinra.dev/cyber/cybersecurity/notes.md

   * john --format=raw-md5 myHash.txt
   * john --format=raw-md4 --wordlist=xxx.txt myHash.txt
   * john --format=raw-sha1
+  * john --format=gpg
   * if it takes a lot of time, try another algorithm first
+  * if it takes a lot of times, try reversing the wordlist
 * Type of Hash
   * `hash-identifier <input>` to find the type for well-known hashes
   * https://hashes.com/en/tools/hash_identifier